-A romantic country garden is a popular held dream by many, an escape to a simpler, more relaxed way of life.
-In reality though, it is a far cry from a gentle, passive, easy, lifestyle, because a rural landscape is magnified and intense in every way.
+A romantic country garden is a popularly held dream by many, an escape to a simpler, more relaxed way of life.
+In reality, though, it is a far cry from a gentle, passive, easy lifestyle because a rural landscape is magnified and intense in every way.
 The environment of farm life, the sun, the wind, the temperature and the agricultural aspects combine to create tough conditions and sometimes a harsh landscape.

 The allure of the isolation and serenity of a rural retreat away from hectic urbanity, calls for a balanced approach between nature and the dreams of the gardener.
 Idealistically, one may think we can tame nature but on a daily basis, it simply does not happen, in farming or in the garden.
 Nature has a habit of forcing you to go with the flow, despite any attempt at second-guessing the weather conditions.
 I’m often caught out in that game, but as Michael Pollan says in the title quote above, perhaps in the garden we can meet nature halfway.

 A rural garden design needs to be realistic and manageable because the rural environment will always remain what it is.
 A particular year may bring drought or a plague of pests or a flood, but aside from these potential threats, growing a rural garden can at times be challenging.
 Accepting the inherent characteristics of where one lives and all that goes with it is essential.
 Rural gardens must first fit within the area’s agricultural framework a blend of practicalities and aesthetics.